COR1999/covid_case/readme.md

 5. The repository can be cloned by clicking Clone or Download on the main page of the repository
 6. In the Clone with HTTPs section, click the clipboard icon to copy the clone URL for the repository
 7. Open Git Bash Terminal
-8. Type git clone, and then paste the URL
+8. Type git clone, and then paste the URL, Press Enter.
-9. Press Enter.
 A local clone will be created.
+9.

 #### Environment variables:
 1. create a file named env.py in root of your project. use this file to define you environment variables
 2. create a file name .gitignore add env.py to this file
 3. in your env file we need to import os.
-4. a signing you enviorment variables is easy its as simple as doing the following:<br/>
+4. To asign your enviorment variables is easy its as simple as doing the following:
 ```python
     import os
     os.environ["Variable Name Here"] = "Value of Variable Goes Here"
 ```
-5. Then we need to import the env file we do this by importing os.path then checking if "./covid_case/env.py" exists if it dose import it
+5. Then we need to import the env file we do this by importing os.path then checking if "./covid_case/env.py" exists if it dose import it.
+Like in the following example:
 ```python
     import os.path
     if os.path.exists("./covid_case/env.py"):